Metta is a Pali word which means "loving kindness".

 While Metta Meditation is often taught as a traditional Buddhist or Yogic practice used to cultivate altruistic feelings, the human states and emotions it works with - happiness, compassion, joy and peacefulness - are universal.
 Its effects transcend religion and spiritual beliefs.
 With consistency, repetition and gentle daily effort, this practice supports an increased sense of peace and well-being.

-On the Divine PowerHouse website I have posted some audio recordings you can listen to for free, or download to listen anywhere.
+On the Divine PowerHouse website I have posted some audio recordings you can access if this interest you.
 One is an introduction to Metta Meditation.
-The other is a guided meditation.
+The others are guided meditation practices of various lengths and focus.

 The audio introduction to Metta Meditation describes the Four step of Metta Meditation: what they are, what they mean, and how they help us.